Panzergruppe Guderian (game): Components

+The map shows the USSR from Vitebsk to the last forest before Moscow.

 The flat-pack edition added a plastic counter tray, clear plastic cover, and cover graphic sheet.
 The Designer's Edition added a large box, and the paper map was mounted.

 The Avalon Hill edition featured a slight smaller 31.4" x 21.5" map, and 260 counters packaged in a "bookcase" box.

-Counters
+Untried units

 The board wargame Invasion: America, published in January 1976, was the first board wargame to use the concept of "untried units" — American militia units display a question mark when initially laid on the board; their true combat strength is not revealed until the opposing player engages them in combat and the unit is flipped over.
-Panzergruppe Guderian, published six-month later, used the "untried unit" concept to represent all Soviet units: the Soviet player initially picks face-down units randomly and deploys them face down; their type (e.g. infantry, armor) and movement values are displayed, but not their strengths.
+Panzergruppe Guderian, published six months later, used the "untried unit" concept to represent all Soviet units: the Soviet player initially picks face-down units randomly and deploys them face down; their type (e.g. infantry, armor) and movement values are displayed, but not their strengths.
 Neither player knows the unit's combat strength until it first engages in combat, when it is flipped over, revealing its offensive and defensive capabilities.
+Some Soviet units have zero combat value, and are removed from the game when revealed.

 Gameplay

 The Soviet player moves his units first, then conducts attacks.
 The German moves, attacks, then moves his mechanized forces a second time.
+During either movement phase he may conduct overruns (attacks at half strength, using only units which began the turn in the same hex - scattering the regiments of a German division on an adverse combat result is therefore a key Soviet tactic).

+Counters represent divisions.
+German panzer and motorised infantry divisions consist of several regiments, whose combat strength is doubled ("divisional integrity") if all units are stacked together.
+The loss of one regiment can therefore cripple a German division, giving the Soviets an incentive to stand and fight.
+All other divisions are shown as single counters, albeit with the chance to take multiple step losses in the case of German infantry divisions.
+Units may take step losses instead of retreating, and may advance after combat along the enemy line of retreat.
+The game contains rudimentary rules for air interdiction.
+The German player has to decide how much strength to devote to reducing surrounded pockets of Soviet troops and how much to push on to conquer fresh objectives.
+The Soviet player has leader counters representing commanders of “armies” roughly the size of a German corps and in the course of the game can airlift two of them out of German pockets.